 IMPORTDATA or Coupler.io?

 To import data from a CSV file on GDrive with IMPORTDATA, you’ll need to transform a shareable link into a downloadable link to your file.
 This manipulation will be rather painful if you deal with dozens of CSV files.
 Coupler.io will release you from any headache and simply imports your CSV data to Google Sheets.
+In addition to GDrive, you can also export your CSV data from files stored on OneDrive or Dropbox.
 Is the choice clear?
 It’s only up to you 🙂 Good luck with your data!Back to Blog